top of page

 A: Pools and spas can be inspected as an add-on service.
 Ask when scheduling so the right time is allotted.

-Call to action
+Call to Action

-Real estate professionals: if you would like a sample report or want to align inspection timing with your escrow calendar, contact me and I will make it easy.
+Real estate professionals: If you would like a sample report or want to align inspection timing with your escrow calendar, contact me, and I will make it easy.

-Sources and further reading
+Sources and Further Reading

 These posts are written using concepts covered in InterNACHI consumer education articles and InterNACHI Standards of Practice.
 Suggested InterNACHI article titles to link as citations or further reading: